cis198-2016s/slides/00/content.md

     1 => println!("one fish"),
     2 => {
         println!("two fish")
+        println!("two fish")
     },
-    _ => println!("no fish"),
+    _ => println!("no fish for you"),
 }
 ```
 *Notes:*
-- `match` takes an expression (`x`) and then branches on a list of `value => expression` statements.
+- `match` takes an expression (`x`) and branches on a list of `value => expression` statements.
+- The entire match evaluates to one expression.
-- Anything that evaluates to an expression is allowed on the right.
+    - Like if statements, all arms must evaluate to an expression of the same type.
-    - A single expression should end with a comma
+- A single expression should end with a comma.
-    - Multiple lines need braces (comma optional)
+- Multiple lines need braces (comma optional).
 - `_` represents the wildcard pattern (similar to Haskell, OCaml).

 ---